Coronavirus: Apple to close all Chinese stores | DW | 01.02.2020

 Germany evacuates its citizens

 A German military aircraft carrying 128 evacuees from Wuhan is expected to arrive at Frankfurt Airport Saturday afternoon.
 The Airbus A310 had been due to land in Moscow for crew-change and refueling.
-However, Russia refused to allow the plane to land due to " lack of capacity" at the airport, a German Defense Ministry official told Germany's Bild am Sonntag newspaper.
+However, Russia refused to allow the plane to land due to " lack of capacity" at the airport, German media reported.
 The plane was diverted to Helsinki.

 A Federal Ministry of Health official said the plane is carrying 110 German citizens, according to Germany's DPA press agency,